-A directory of extensions and libraries for the OpenFrameworks creative coding toolkit.
+ofxAddons is directory of extensions and libraries for the openFrameworks creative coding toolkit.
 Compiled fresh from Github daily.

 Being included on the site is no guarantee that the code works or is useful.
 We couldn't possibly test and run them all ourselves, so it's between you and the developer to sort out issues if they don't work.